-Last year the U. S. Environmental Protection Agency’s Chesapeake Bay Program pulled together a panel of experts to look at lawns, lawn care and the impact lawns have on water quality in the Chesapeake Bay.
+Last year the U. S. Environmental Protection Agency’s Chesapeake Bay Program put together a panel of experts to look at lawns, lawn care, and the impact lawns have on water quality in the Chesapeake Bay.

 The conclusion was that a “dense vegetative cover of turf grass” on a lawn reduces pollution and runoff.
 A thin sickly lawn dramatically increases pollution and runoff.

-In recent years increased use of fertilizers on home lawns and gardens has caused concerns about polluting the ground and surface water.
-In fact the opposite is true.
-The research shows that a responsible program of lawn fertilization will actually improve water quality.
+In recent years, increased use of fertilizers on home lawns and gardens has caused concerns about polluting the ground and surface water.
+In fact, the opposite is true.
+Research shows that a responsible program of lawn fertilization will actually improve water quality.

 Environmental Benefits of Lawns